bwlewis/rthreejs/README.md

 ## NOTE!

-These examples generally run much better in WebGL-enabled browsers.
+These examples generally run best in WebGL-enabled browsers.
 I have found that either Firefox or Chrome generally produce the best experience.